mikerodrigues/rtcbx/README.md

 # RTCBX

-RTCBX uses the Coinbase Exchange websocket feed to provide immediate access to the current state of the exchange without repeatedly polling parts of the RESTful API.
+RTCBX uses the Coinbase (now GDAX) Exchange websocket feed to provide immediate access to the current state of the exchange without repeatedly polling parts of the RESTful API.
 It can:
 * Keep a synchronized copy of the entire orderbook - `RTCBX::Orderbook`